RadioTimes Travel

 Claire Webb - 16 October 2020

 The classic children’s novel The Secret Garden conjures up one of literature’s most magical gardens.
 Frances Hodgson Burnett ’s timeless story, published in 1911, of troubled ten-year-old orphan Mary Lennox who discovers a locked walled garden in the grounds of her uncle’s lonely manor house, has inspired half-a dozen film and TV adaptations.
-The latest stars Colin Firth as Mary’s uncle, Julie Walters as his housekeeper and rising star Dixie Egerickx as young Mary – but it’s the film’s fantastical garden that steals the show.
+The latest starred Colin Firth as Mary’s uncle, Julie Walters as his housekeeper and rising star Dixie Egerickx as young Mary – but it’s the film’s fantastical garden that steals the show.
 The secret, however, is that it’s actually a mixture of some of the UK’s loveliest gardens…

 The production designer visited more than 50 before whittling the list down to five: a bewitching wood in the Forest of Dean, a subtropical haven in Cornwall, a Yorkshire water garden, a Welsh flower tunnel and an Italianate estate in Wiltshire.
 When Mary first enters the garden, she finds herself in an ancient woodland with twisting trees and otherworldly rock formations.
 This scene was filmed at Puzzlewood in the Forest of Dean, Gloucestershire, where rocky paths meander through moss-blanketed gullies to hidden caves.
 The Secret Garden isn’t Puzzlewood’s first big-screen cameo; this mystical-looking wood has starred in films and TV shows including Star Wars: the Force Awakens, Merlin and Doctor Who.